cade-hutch/image_finder_demo/README.md

 streamlit run ../../app.py
 ```

 There is a button to kick off description generation.
-If an error occurs, click the button again, it will pick up where it left off.
+If an error occurs, refresh page and click the button again, it will pick up where it left off.

 After successful description generation, the page for image retrieval should come up.